-We use both sparse (NGSIM [47]) as well as dense (Lyft Level 5 [48], Argoverse Motion Forecasting [49], and the Apolloscape Trajectory [22]) trajectory prediction datasets for evaluation.
+We use the NGSIM [48], Lyft Level 5 [49], Argoverse Motion Forecasting [50], and the Apolloscape Trajectory [22] datasets for evaluation.
+These are large-scale urban trajectory prediction datasets for autonomous driving.
 We give a brief description of all the datasets in the supplemental version.